koopalm/python-news-API-automation/README.md

 2. Modify path in 'news.bat' to where your Python script for news_automator.py is located relative to your home directory and move 'news.bat' file to your home directory
 3. Open command prompt in your home directory
 4. Type 'news *category*', for example 'news health'
+5. News headlines and links to the news appear
+6. Press control + click the link and enjoy your news

 ## Do not share your personal API key